alex/what-happens-when/README.rst

 * If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.
+* After reaching the ISP, the request is sent to the root of the domain name.
+  The root knows the top level domain (TLD) authoritative nameservers .
+* There are more than one nameservers that know the ip address of the website and any of them can return the needed IP address (i.e ns[1-5].google.com).
+* Once the IP adress is retrived, the connection can be established through a socket.

 Opening of a socket
 -------------------